Watson Capstone Projects is a collaborative effort between engineering companies, nonprofit organizations, and the

-Please call or email us if you have any questions.
+Please review the following documents, then call or email us if you have any questions.
 Thanks!

-Our main Projects Lab has a diverse array of benchtop equipment and work space for the majority of the teams.
+The main Watson Capstone Projects Lab has a diverse array of benchtop equipment and work space for the majority of the teams.

-The other labs and the Watson student shops have space for larger projects along with 3-D printers, and automotive, wood working, and metal working tools.
+The other labs and the Watson Fab Lab have space for larger projects along with 3-D printers and automotive, wood working, and metal working tools.